openharmony/docs/en/application-dev/reference/apis/js-apis-data-rdb.md

 delete(rdbPredicates: RdbPredicates, callback: AsyncCallback&lt;number&gt;):void

 Deletes data from the database based on the specified RdbPredicates object.
-This method uses a callback to return the result.
+This API uses a callback to return the result.

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core